UniprJRC/FSDApapers/Simpleselect/ArticleReplicabilityCodes/_README.txt

 % - vervaatsim.m        (dep_fsda folder)
 % - vervaatxdf.m        (dep_fsda folder)
 %
-% The documentation in html files is under folder doc_html.
+% To replicate the results you can run the examples that are at the head
+% of the following functions, located in the root folder:
 %
-% To replicate the results in the paper you can run the examples in the
-% following functions, located in the root folder:
 % - Figure1_NumberOfElemtaryOperation.m
 % - Figure3_ComputationalTime.m
 % - Figure4_FSM_MCD_TIME_testing.m